openstack-archive/fuel-plugin-opendaylight/README.md

 * Supports only environments with Neutron
 * HA for ovsdb feature is not implemented in Lithium release - one instance of ODL controller runs on primary OpenStack controller.
 * L3 traffic managed by neutron agent - lack of drivers in OpenStack Juno.
+* VM live migration not supported by ovsdb

 Installation Guide
 ==================